 Step 3: Apply a thin layer of rooting hormone to the cut surface of the stem.

 Step 6: When the plastic is full of new root growth, make a downward-angled cut just below the root ball.
-Transplant your new umbrella plant into an appropriately sized container with fresh potting soil and care for it as usual.
+Transplant your new umbrella plant into an appropriately sized pot with fresh potting soil, and care for it as usual.

 Root rot is the most common issue when it comes to keeping your umbrella plant alive and happy.
 If you accidentally overwater your plant and the roots are sitting in a pool of water, they'll start to decay pretty quickly.
 Fortunately, root rot doesn't have to be the end of your umbrella plant.
 All you have to do is cut off the infected roots and repot your plant in fresh soil.